Shooting on Las Vegas Strip kills 20, wounds more than 100

 A gunman on the 32nd floor of a Las Vegas Strip casino opened fire on an outdoor music festival, killing at least 20 people — including two off-duty police officers — and wounding more than 100, officials said early Monday.

-Country music star Jason Aldean was performing on stage when the shots began ringing out Sunday night at the Route 91 Harvest Festival.
+Country music star Jason Aldean was performing when the shots began ringing out Sunday night at the Route 91 Harvest Festival.

-Officers confronted the suspect on the 32nd floor of the Mandalay Bay Hotel and Casino across the street from the concert and he was killed, Clark County Sheriff Joseph Lombardo said.
-Authorities did not release the suspect's name but said he is a local resident.
+Officers confronted the suspect on the 32nd floor of the Mandalay Bay Hotel and Casino across the street from the concert, Clark County Sheriff Joseph Lombardo said.
+Authorities say the man died.
+Police did not release the suspect's name but said he was a local resident.

 Concert-goers reported hearing what they described as automatic gun fire during the shooting.

-Note: An earlier version of this report had an incorrect spelling for the last name of witness Kodiak Yazzie.
-This story has been corrected to reflect that the officer in critical condition was on duty at the time of the shooting.